AymaneElmahi/chatroom/README.md

 ### Prerequisites

-To run this project, you need C language, using the command line.
+To run this project, use the following command line .

 ### Installation